Takakiriy/typrm/README.md

 `#original:` tag with the value before replacement is added to the same line.
 If the `#original:` tag already exists, it will not be added.

-To return to the value written in the `#original:` tag, use the revert command.
+To return to the value written in the `#original:` tag, use the reset command.
-Also, the revert command removes the `#original:` tag.
+Also, the reset command removes the `#original:` tag.

-    typrm revert  new_folder.yaml  4
+    typrm reset  new_folder.yaml  4

 4 is the line number, similar to the replace command.
 You can also specify the setting name.